DutchIS/Argus/README.md

 ## About
 Welcome to the ClearStatus repository.
 ClearStatus will be our status page for DutchIS.
 This project is currently still in development and is not ready for production use.

+## Supported monitors
+You can currently monitor your service with the following:
+- HTTP(S)
+- Ping